valueflows/resource/Resource.md

 (data nodes)

-**vf:quantity**: The quantity and unit of the resource, as defined by the context agent.
+**vf:quantity**: The quantity and unit of the resource.

+*NOTE: resource can have 0 quantity, one can use it for historical resources which some process consumed as well as for planned resources which a planned process will create [Issue#24](https://github.com/valueflows/resource/issues/24)*

 **vf:quantityAvailable**:  The quantity and unit of the resource that is available for transfers or processes.
-This could be a calculated amount based on the vf:amount less the quantity committed or otherwise unable to be promised for a transfer or process.
+This could be a calculated amount based on the *vf:quantity* less the quantity committed or otherwise unable to be promised for a transfer or process.

 ## Data Properties